wandb/docs/docs/guides/app/features/tags.md

 This method is best suited to removing tags from a large numbers of runs.

-In the [runs sidebar](../pages/project-page.md#search-for-runs) of the [Project Page](../pages/project-page.md),  click the table icon in the upper-right.
+1. In the [runs sidebar](../pages/project-page.md#search-for-runs) of the [Project Page](../pages/project-page.md),  select the table icon in the upper-right.
 This will expand the sidebar into the full [runs table](runs-table.md).

-Hover over a run in the table to see a checkbox on the left or look in the header row for a checkbox that will allow you to select all runs.
+2. Hover over a run in the table to see a checkbox on the left or look in the header row for a checkbox to select all runs.

-Click either checkbox to enable bulk actions.
-Select the runs to from which you'd like to remove your tag(s).
+3. Select the checkbox to enable bulk actions.
+4. Select the runs you want to remove tags.

-Click the Tag button above the rows of runs.
+5. Select the **Tag** button above the rows of runs.

-Click the checkbox next to a tag to remove it from the run.
+6. Select the checkbox next to a tag to remove it from the run.

   </TabItem>
   <TabItem value="runpage">

-In the left sidebar of the [Run Page,](../pages/run-page.md) click the top [Overview tab](../pages/run-page.md#overview-tab).
+1. In the left sidebar of the [Run Page,](../pages/run-page.md) select the top [Overview tab](../pages/run-page.md#overview-tab).
 The tags on the run are visible here.

-Hover over a tag and click the "x" to remove it from the run.
+2. Hover over a tag and select the "x" to remove it from the run.

   </TabItem>
 </Tabs>